Robert Peters (Illinois politician): Appointment and elections

 Peters was appointed to the Illinois Senate to represent the 13th district in January 2019, to replace outgoing Senator Kwame Raoul upon the latter's election as Attorney General of Illinois.
 Under Cook County's appointment process, the Democratic Party committeepeople in the area of the district received weighted votes in choosing Raoul's replacement; in this case, the largest weighted votes were held by alderman Leslie Hairston and Cook County Board President Toni Preckwinkle.
 Upon his appointment, Peters signaled his commitment to continuing Raoul's emphasis on issues of bail reform and marijuana legalization.

-He successfully ran for re-election in 2020, winning 53% of the vote in the Democratic primary election against Ken Thomas and winning the general election uncontested.
+He successfully ran for election in 2020, winning 53% of the vote in the Democratic primary election against Ken Thomas and winning the general election uncontested.
 In the primary election, both candidates agreed on most issues but Thomas charged that Peters was appointed through a "backroom deal."
 Peters was endorsed by a number of progressive organizations including United Working Families, Equality Illinois, and Reclaim Chicago, and most of his campaign contributions came from labor unions.

 He was re-elected in 2024, running uncontested in both the Democratic primary and the general election.